The one-year Cellular Therapy Fellowship at Mayo Clinic's campus in Rochester, Minnesota, trains specialists in the growing field of cellular therapy.

 - Investigational new drug applications

-Based on your long-term goals and prior experience, specific projects are undertaken to allow exposure to various stages of cellular therapies, such as preclinical work, trial design, investigational new drug (IND) submission, running an ongoing trial, and subsequent analysis of results.
+Based on your long-term goals and prior experience, you undertake projects that expose you to different stages of cellular therapies, such as preclinical work, trial design, investigational new drug (IND) submission, running an ongoing trial, and subsequent analysis of results.

-Nationally, there is currently no certificate of added qualification (CAQ) or subspecialty certification offered for cellular therapy.
+Nationally, there is no certificate of added qualification (CAQ) or subspecialty certification for cellular therapy.

 The Cellular Therapy Fellowship at Mayo Clinic in Rochester, Minnesota, began in July 2018.
 We anticipate that one trainee will complete this program annually.